 similar statement about human nature and what they really don’t know

-nature is not a machine to be built after a model, and set to
+“Human nature is not a machine to be built after a model, and set to

 exactly do the work prescribed for it, but a tree, which requires to

-grow and develop itself on all sides, according to the tendency of the inward
+grow and develop itself on all sides, according to the tendency of

-a mere machine by my parents and siblings.
+as a mere machine by my parents and siblings.
 And then I tried

 to get “help” from people with degrees in the social and

-psychological sciences, only to be treated as a mere machine again!
-Others have
+psychological sciences, only to be treated as a mere machine

-inward forces which make human beings human, including
+the inward forces which make human beings human, including